 Bus and truck for the loads Lhasa - BC

-One jeep (or minibus) for 4 members and trucks for luggage and staff
+Bus for members and trucks for luggage and staff

 Carrying loads above BC: yaks carry loads from BC to ABC and back.
 One yak (40 kg) per member from BC to ABC.
 Yaks carry your personal equipment.

 High altitude Sherpas carry all expedition equipment above ABC.
-They pitch and strike high camps and bring up and down all the camping (including sleeping bags with foam pads), climbing gear, food and oxygen.
-The latter is brought to three camps: at 7000m (one 4-liters “Poisk” bottle per member), 7700m (one 4-liters “Poisk” bottle per member) and 8300m (fore 4-liters “Poisk” bottles per member).
+They make and dismantle the high camps and bring all the camping gear (including sleeping bags with foam pads), climbing gear, food and oxygen up and down to/from ABC to the high Camps.

-All hotels in Tibet: in Lhasa, Xigatse and Xegar (rooms for 2 people)
+All hotels in Tibet: in Lhasa, Xigatse and Xegar (double rooms, shared)

-In BC and ABC - 1 tent for 1 member
+In BC and ABC - 1 private tent per member

-High camps – 1 tent for 2-3 members
+High camps – 1 tent per 2-3 members

-Breakfasts only in Katmandu (lunches and dinners are not
+Breakfasts In the hotels (lunches and dinners are not included)

-Meals in the BC, IBC, ABC and the NCC– 3 times a day, prepared by Nepalese cooks with the help of Tibetan kitchen-boys on gas stoves in kitchen tents.
+Meals in BC, IBC, ABC and NC – 3 times a day, prepared by Nepalese cooks with the help of Tibetan kitchen-boys on gas stoves in kitchen tents.
 In these camps you can get any amount of hot water for washing and boiled water for drinking.
-We eat in spacious mess tents equipped with tables and chairs.
+We eat in spacious and comfortable mess tents equipped with tables and chairs, even on North Col.

-Food for the ascent – we provide special light-weight dehydrated food-stuffs made by western companies and in the camp higher the NC your Sherpa cook for you on gas stoves.
-The cooking is simple, just add boiled water and wait a bit.
-Water is melted snow.
+Food for the ascent – we provide special light-weight dehydrated food made by western companies and in the 2 high camps above NC your Sherpa will cook for you on gas stoves.

-Expedition leader from "7 Summits Club" - experienced Everest summiter
+Expedition leader from "7 Summits Club" - experienced Everest summiteer.

 Chinese liaison officer